WadeNaughton/patch_perfect/README.md

 - favorite a hike
 - mark a hike as completed
 - add journal entries and photos to a completed hike
+- add comments and pictures to hikes for other users to see
 - add gear used for the completed hike
 - calculate your total weight for a trip
-- add others users to your trip
+- add other users to your trip
 - directions to each hike
 - find national forest campgrounds within 20 miles of the hike
 - get directions to each campground